UPC/ravada/docs/docs/nodes.rst

     root@node:~# apt-get install libvirt-bin

-But now, the libvirt-bin package was dropped in release 18.10 ubuntu.
+But now, the libvirt-bin package was dropped in release 18.10 Ubuntu.
 The package was split into two parts:

 .. code-block:: bash
 root@node:~# apt-get install libvirt-daemon-system